Senior School (Year 10 – Year 12)

 The Senior School model has allowed Ursula Frayne Catholic College to place greater responsibility in the hands of the student body.
 Any student who wishes to be part of the student leadership body of Ursula Frayne Catholic College are required to write a letter of application to the College Principal and complete an application form.
 Students are normally interviewed prior to appointment.

-The Head Boy, Head Girl, Student Council, Prefects and Cluster Captains all play a crucial leadership role within the college.
+The Head Boy, Head Girl, Deputy Head Boy, Deputy Head Girl, Student Council, Prefects and Cluster Captains all play a crucial leadership role within the college.
 These leaders are given extensive opportunities to exercise leadership.
 Student Leaders organise and run Leadership Seminars and speak directly to the student body at College assemblies.
 Students take an active role in the organisation of free dress days, socials, camps, retreats, and the College Ball.

 Ursula Frayne Catholic College has established an excellent reputation for the selection of its student leadership body.
 Invariably, the students in leadership positions have demonstrated outstanding leadership qualities and a level of maturity beyond their years.
 They set a wonderful example to the student body and have set high standards regarding their contribution to Christian Service Learning and their overall contribution to the College.